Leah1977/Fishy_pair/TESTING.md

 **Expected**

-When you click on the overlay, it will hide from view.
-Allowing you to start the game.

-## Tested the social contact links in the footer
+Tested the social contact links in the footer

 Tested the social contact links on all pages.
 Clicking on a social link, link should change colour when you hover over it and, when clicked, will redirect you to the relevant page in a new window.